btoll/support/README.md

 This does the following:

 - makes the directory in which the new ticket will live (in this example, `5671`).
-- creates an `index.html` document which properly references the JavaScript and CSS resources it needs to load.
+- creates an `index.html` document within the new directory which properly references the JavaScript and CSS resources it needs to load.

 The script properly handles versions 2.x, 3.x and 4.x.